-Article 11: (Speeches by shareholders)
+Article 11 (Shareholder speech)

 Before speaking, an attending shareholder must specify on a speaker's slip the subject of the speech, his/her shareholder account number (or attendance card number), and account name.
 The order in which shareholders speak will be set by the chair.